emanchez/kirby-copy-abilities2/README.md

 This is a mock Wiki site for one of my favorite Nintendo franchises.
 I used this project to learned about IndexedDb (aka in-browser storage) and using forms to populate a database. eventually I want to use an external database for more practicallity

 As a side note I plugged in the data for each entry manually with my own content.
-I didn't actually get info from the games themselves besides the images and date of publishing.
+I didn't actually get info from the games themselves besides the images and date of publishing for time saving purposes.

 /index
 ![Screenshot from 2025-05-22 21-59-06](https://github.com/user-attachments/assets/c7d9d018-5b51-4fd9-bcc4-7029b67683fd)